 The Film Score: Music for Halloween, hosted by Chicago Tribune film critic Michael Phillips, presents music from movies that explore the supernatural, the science-fictional, and the demonic (with a few laughs along the way).
-Stream The Film Score: Music for Halloween below to hear some of the spookiest sounds scored for the silver screen.
+Look below for a preview of The Film Score: Music for Halloween and some of the spookiest sounds scored for the silver screen.

 Alfred Hitchock’s landmark film Psycho shocked moviegoers in 1960, and it continues to haunt viewers today.
 That is in large part due to Bernard Herrmann’s music.
 With an orchestra containing only strings (due to budgetary restrictions), Herrmann elevated some of the most famous scenes in film history with his relentless music.
 What other piercing sounds could one possibly imagine during the shower scene in which Janet Leigh’s character is murdered?